Yahweasel/yalap.js/README.md

     offset /* : number */
 }
 ```
-Like with `onWrite`, the buffer may be aliased into libarchive memory, and so
+Like with `onWrite`, the buffer is now owned by you, and will not alias
-should be duplicated if you need to keep it.
-Note that if `read_data_block`
-fails, the return will be a number (the error code, as in the native interface),
+anything.
+Note that if `read_data_block` fails, the return will be a number (the
-*not* this object.
+error code, as in the native interface), *not* this object.